BobBuildTool/bob/doc/manual/configuration.rst

 dependencies of the current recipe, i.e. they must appear in the ``depends`` section.
 It is no error if the condition of such a dependency evaluates to false.
 In this case the entry is silently dropped.
 To specify multiple dependencies with a single entry shell globbing patterns may be used.
+As for the names of the dependencies string substitution is also applied to ``provideDeps``.

 Provided dependencies are subsequently injected into the dependency list of the downstream recipe that has a dependency to this one (if ``deps`` is included in